openservicebrokerapi/servicebroker/spec.md

 choose to only return the credentials for a binding once even though there could be replayed binding requests or GETs of the binding resource.

-This field MAY be omitted if the Service Broker either cannot return the credentials or does not want to for security reasons.
-During an asynchronous bind operation the Service Broker MUST include this field in at least the first GET response after the Service Binding has been successfully created, otherwise the Platform will not have the credentials to pass along.

 #### Log Drain

 There are a class of Service Offerings that provide aggregation, indexing, and